openlegend/core-rules/core/SRD.md

 **Effect:** When you choose this feat, you must decide to focus in area, projectile, or melee attacks.
-For each tier, you reduce the disadvantage penalty associated with multi-attacks for your chosen attack type by 1.
+For each tier, you reduce the disadvantage penalty associated with multi-targeting for your chosen attack type by 1.
 Whenever you take this feat, you must specify which type of attack you are focusing on, and you may take the feat multiple times to specialize in multiple types of attack.